Skip to Navigation Skip to Content

 Personal data processing requires clear and explicit consent from users before any collection or handling can begin.
 This means getting permission before gathering information like names, email addresses, or any details that could identify someone.
 Similarly, websites must obtain consent before using non-essential cookies – e.g. tracking cookies that track browsing habits, preferences, or serve targeted advertisements.

-When consent is NOT required
+When is user consent NOT required?

 The only time you consent may not be required, is when using essential cookies that enable your websites basic functions to work properly.
 These include cookies that remember what’s in a shopping cart for the duration of a session, keep users logged in for the session, or protect user accounts from unauthorized access.
 Additionally, when collecting data that is truly anonymous – meaning there’s no way to trace it back to identify a specific person – consent isn’t needed.
 This might include general statistics such as the number of website visits, page views or session duration.